 Suppose a new or modified problem is addressed during a preventive service and is big enough to require extra work to do the critical parts of an issue review and strategic planning service.
 In that case, you must bill including both facilities with modifier 25 attached.

 However, when offered as part of a distinct problem-oriented encounter, preventive medicine codes 99401-99409 may use.

-Preventive treatment will make available to patients regardless of their insurance status, even if they have to foot the bill themselves.
-Patients aged 18 to 64 can use the “Preventative visit algorithm” to plan their preventive visits (except for recommended pregnancy-related services).
+Preventive treatment will be available to patients regardless of their insurance status, even if they have to pay the bill themselves.
+Patients aged 18 to 64 can use the “Preventative visit algorithm” to plan preventive visits (except for recommended pregnancy-related services).

-These guidelines may base on the most robust evidence-based recommendations made by the United States Preventive Services Task Force.
+These guidelines may be based on the most robust evidence-based recommendations by the United States Preventive Services Task Force.
 They will not design to reflect all possible preventive counsel or screenings you might give a patient.

 To avoid the second service being mistakenly bundled or rejected, include a separate notice explaining it.
 As a reminder, no single document can not be utilized for both services simultaneously.